FAQs

 Check that the Cobalt Cube is not paired over Bluetooth to the vehicle.
 If it is, unpair it and try again.

-4. Connecting a Windows machine to the Cobalt Cube
+4. Connecting a Windows PC to the Cobalt Cube

-4.1 MDT Control displays “Scanning for server…” and does not show the Windows PC screen:
+MDT Control displays “Waiting to connect to your PC…” and does not show the Windows PC screen:

-Are the Cobalt Cube and Windows PC on the same network?
+4.1 Are the Cobalt Cube and Windows PC configured on the same network?

-In a wired connection, ensure the Ethernet cables from the Cobalt Cube to the Windows PC are plugged in.
+In a wired connection, ensure the Ethernet cable from the Cobalt Cube to the Windows PC is plugged in and that compatible IP addresses are assigned to both devices (using DHCP or statically, see the Windows Server Getting Started Guide for details).

 In a wireless connection, ensure both the Cobalt Cube and Windows PC are connected to the same wireless network.